6. Stochastic Responses#

 6.2.1.
 Markov dynamics#

-We start with Markov process
+We start with a Markov process

-where there are \(n\) components of \(X,\) \(Y\) is scalar, and \(W\) is \(k\) dimensional.
-The \(Y\) process allows for growth along a common stochastic path.
+where there are \(n\) components of the state vector process \(X,\) \(Y\) is a scalar, and \(W\) is a \(k\)-dimensional shock process.
+We include the \(Y\) process to allow for growth along a common stochastic path.
+For stochastic equilibrium models, the private sector or policy actions are presumed to be embedded in the dynamic representation.

 6.2.2.
 Discrete-time variational dynamics#